MOCAHE/cse210/Week3/jumper/README.md

 # Jumper
-Try to guess a random word, if you do the game is over, but for every time you miss, a part of the jumper will disappear.
+Try to guess a random word, if you do the game is over, but for every time you fail, a part of the jumper will disappear.

 ## Getting Started
 ---